sunkencity999/sysDaemonAI/README.md

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Commercial License

+This software is licensed for commercial use.
+By purchasing a license, you agree to the following terms:

+- You may install and use the software on the specified number of machines as per the license tier purchased.
+- You may not redistribute, modify, or reverse-engineer the software without written permission from the author.
+- Support and updates are provided for the duration of the license.
+- Licenses are non-transferable.

+For more details, please refer to the licensing agreement provided upon purchase.

+## Licensing Information

+- **Personal License**: $30/year (single machine)
+- **Professional License**: $99/year (up to five machines)
+- **Enterprise License**: $1499 (unlimited installations)

+Visit [sysdaemonai.com](https://sysdaemonai.com) to purchase licenses.

 ## Acknowledgments
 - Codeium AI team for AI integration support
 - VirusTotal for threat intelligence